rodydavis/lit-native/README.md

 # Lit Native

-Run your Lit PWA everywhere.
+Run your Lit components everywhere.

 - 2 way communication
 - no node js or JavaScript runtime